hcholab/sfkit/docs/source/tutorial.rst

 Introduction
 ------------

-sfkit is a command line tool made to facilitate secure collaboration for certain types of genomic analysis that utilize potentially sensitive data.
-This tutorial will walk you through the steps of using sfkit to perform a secure-federated genome-wide association study (SF-GWAS) using the sfkit workflow.
+sfkit is a command line tool made to facilitate secure collaboration for genomic analysis.
+It allows a group of researchers to jointly analyze their private datasets without sharing any sensitive data among them.
+This tutorial will walk you through the steps of using sfkit to perform a secure and federated genome-wide association study (GWAS) using the sfkit workflow.
 That said, this same tutorial can be run with any of the workflows.

 There are two main components to the sfkit workflow: the website and the sfkit command line interface (CLI).
 The website is a web application that serves to provide a convenient UI for the study participants to create a joint study and set up the study parameters.
 The sfkit CLI is a command line tool that is used to perform the actual analysis.
 The sfkit CLI is run on a machine controlled by the study participant.
-The sfkit website is run by the Broad Institute.

 .. note::

-    If you would like to run this workflow, but are not very comfortable with the command line, there is also a `website-exclusive tutorial <https://sfkit.org/tutorial>`_ that you can follow.
+    If you would like to run this workflow, but are not very comfortable with the command line, there is also a `website-only tutorial <https://sfkit.org/tutorial>`_ that you can follow.

 Prerequisites
 -------------

 Before you begin, you will need access to a machine where you can run the protocol.
-If you do not already have a machine set up, the recommended option is to use GCP: if you are unfamiliar with Google Cloud Compute, you may find the documentation `here <https://cloud.google.com/compute>`_.
+If you do not already have a machine set up, the recommended option is to use Google Cloud Platform (GCP): if you are unfamiliar with GCP, you may find the documentation `here <https://cloud.google.com/compute>`_ helpful.

 .. note::

-    If you are deciding what Virtual Machine (VM) size you want/need, we generally recommend using the *e2-highmem-16* (16 vCPUs, 128 GB memory) with at least a *100GB boot disk* as a reasonable default for this kind of analysis.
+    If you are deciding what Virtual Machine (VM) size to use, we generally recommend using the *e2-highmem-16* (16 vCPUs, 128 GB memory) with at least a *100GB boot disk* as a reasonable default for this kind of analysis.
     This size has worked well for us on datasets with <30,000 samples and <700,000 SNPs for SFGWAS.
     If you are running a larger dataset, you may need to increase the size of the VM.
-On a dataset with ~10 million SNPs, we have used the larger *n2-highmem-64* or *n2-highmem-128*.
+    On a dataset with ~10 million SNPs, we have used the larger *n2-highmem-64* or *n2-highmem-128* with a 500GB disk.
 If you are running a smaller dataset, you may be able to use a smaller machine.
-Feel free to reach out if you have questions or concerns.
+    Feel free to reach out if you have questions.

 Networking
 ----------

 .. note::

-    When running a real study, you will need to coordinate with the other study participants to set up your networking/firewall such that your machines can communicate with one another.
+    When running a real study, you will need to coordinate with the other study collaborators to set up your networking and firewall rules such that your machines can communicate with one another.
     This may include whitelisting one another's IP addresses on specific ports that you will specify for TCP connections during the course of the protocol.
 For the purposes of this tutorial, we will be running the protocol on a single machine, so we will not need to worry about this.

 Website
 -------